JadTermsani/PubgRecords-server/README.md

 }
 ```

-- Get all Match IDs of a given player:
+- Get all match IDs for a given player:

 ```
 query {